 Goal 10: Reduced Inequalities

-Farming and agriculture are very much in demand, hence we have initiated a number of sustainable enterprises for women and youths.
-These include chicken rearing, agricultural projects, vegetable growing, beekeeping and uniform making.
+Farming and agriculture are very much in demand, hence we have initiated a number of sustainable enterprises for women and youths, including these with physical and mental health challenges.
+These include chicken and goat rearing, agricultural projects, vegetable growing and beekeeping.

 In 2020 we donated six water reticulation systems to schools in order for them to access water for irrigation during the dry season: River View, Katapazi, Musokotwane, Singwamba, Matengu and Chaba.
 Five schools were given boreholes.